EliAndrewC/l7r/setting/l7r.md

 The "Karmic Inquisitors" campaign was actually the second campaign set in the Damasu domain.
 An earlier campaign was set in Toshi Ranbo, with this campaign overview at that time:

-For a thousand years the city of Toshi Ranbo was the capital of the Damasu, one of the largest houses of the Akodo family.
-Three years ago the domain was conquered by the Tsume, one of the largest houses of the Doji family.
+For a thousand years the city of Toshi Ranbo was the capital of the Damasu, one of the largest houses of the Akodo Family.
+Three years ago the domain was conquered by the Tsume, one of the largest houses of the Doji Family.
 Due to a severe flooding after a torrential rainstorm, the city was cut off from reinforcements, so the Tsume attacked with a huge army and took the city before reinforcements could arrive.

 The attack was completely unprovoked, although the Tsume justified it by citing a recent insult which the Damasu had dealt them.
 One of the bushi attached to the Tsume ambassador to the Damasu was caught smuggling opium into the city of Toshi Ranbo, and rather than turn him over to the Imperial magistrates to stand trial, the Damasu simply executed him.
 This was highly improper as well as illegal, but the Tsume's response was hardly proportional.
 Still, the insult was considered justification enough for the Emperor to refrain from intervening against the Tsume.